 - With a spatula gently mix the self-raising flour into the batter.

-- Pour the batter in the baking dish and bake for 45-55 minutes in the oven, until the cake is ready.
+- Pour the batter into the baking dish and bake for 45-55 minutes in the oven, until the cake is ready.

 - Let the cake cool down to room temperature.

-- Slice the cake horizontal, so you will get two layers.
+- Slice the cake horizontally, so you will get two layers.

 - Smear one side with half of the chocolate mousse.

 - Lay the other layer onto the chocolate mousse.